Everything You Need to Know About HR Metrics and KPIs in 2025

 The Role of Technology in HR Analytics

-What are the most important HR KPIs to track in 2025?
+What HR KPIs should be tracked in 2025?

-Key HR KPIs for 2025 include employee engagement index, retention rates, time-to-productivity, diversity and inclusion scores, and training effectiveness.
-These metrics are essential for aligning workforce performance with organizational goals and improving employee experience.
+Key HR KPIs include employee engagement index, retention rate, time-to-productivity, diversity and inclusion score, and training effectiveness.
+These metrics link workforce performance directly to business outcomes.